-Historically there have been issues with high levels of suspended solids generated from the logyards in stormwater samples collected from Port Taranaki.
-Since 2012, Port Taranaki Ltd has invested in a number of measures to improve stormwater quality on site (Table 1).
-During the 2015-2016 monitoring year, suspended solids concentrations were well below the consent limit in all samples (Table 2) despite the high volume and turnover of logs.
-It appears that investment in stormwater treatment and review of stormwater management procedures implemented by Port Taranaki Ltd have resulted in improved stomwater quality and environmental performance (Table 5)
+Historically there have been issues with high levels of suspended solids generated from the log yards in stormwater samples collected from Port Taranaki.
+Since 2012, Port Taranaki Ltd has invested in a number of measures to improve stormwater quality on site.
+During the 2015-2016 monitoring year, suspended solids concentrations were well below the consent limit in all samples.
+During the 2016-2017 monitoring year, suspended solids in two samples marginally exceeded the consent limits during first flush, heavy rain conditions at times when log loading onsite was in full operation.
+It appears that investment in stormwater treatment and review of stormwater management procedures implemented by Port Taranaki Ltd have resulted in improved stormwater quality and environmental performance (Table 3).